s0159140/HumanActivityRecognition/Codebook.md

 ##Objective of the run_analysis.R script
 Return an aggregated, structure cleaned dataset "HAR_tidy.txt" containing
 * an identifier `subject` of the individual carrying out the test(numeric): an index between 1-30
-* an activty label `activity` - indicating which form of movement the nvididuals were performing during the experiment
+* an activty label `activity` - indicating which form of movement the indiduals were performing during the experiment
   * **WALKING**  individual was walking during the test
   * **WALKING_UPSTAIRS**: individual was walking up a staircase during the test
   * **WALKING_DOWNSTAIRS**: individual was walking down a staircase during the test